jaspector

 Contact CEO or town office at 207-568-3655

-Typical inspection sequence: Contact CEO for project-specific sequence
+Typical sequence: Contact CEO for project-specific sequence

 Homes, businesses, outbuildings, lot creation; shoreland zoning; flood hazard development.
 Entrance permits for new/altered driveways.
 Plumbing and septic permits.

-1. Contact CEO David Schofield at 322-7365 or daveschofield.ceolui@gmail.com.
+To apply for a building permit in Thorndike, ME, follow these steps: 1.
+Contact CEO David Schofield at 322-7365 or daveschofield.ceolui@gmail.com.
 2. Obtain all relevant permits before applying for building permit (sequential permitting required: building permit cannot be issued until all other relevant permits are in hand).
 3. Obtain septic/plumbing permit from LPI Brian Croft if a new/expanded sewage system is needed (site evaluator must design; LPI must approve).
 4. Obtain entrance permit from Road Commissioners (Board of Selectmen) for new/altered driveways.
 5. Submit Building Permit application with deed/proof of ownership.
 6. Pay applicable fee (set at state minimum).
 7. Permit issued; valid for 2 years; post at job site.
 8. Schedule inspections.